-Our PE timetable allows all children to access two hours of quality PE with use of all our facilities.
+Our PE timetable allows all children to access two hours of exercise and I hour 45 minutes of quality PE with use of all our facilities.
 This includes outdoor learning, lunch time activities and the daily mile.

 Teachers are supported by the PE scheme GETSET4PE for sequential and progressive lessons.